 Port Edwards had no permanent house of worship until 1898.
 Mrs. John Edwards, Jr. (daughter-in-law to the founder of the village), purchased an old local schoolhouse for $1,400 and presented it to the village as a chapel.
 She donated land at the corner where Letendre Avenue meets the Wisconsin River.
-The schoolhouse was moved to this location (present location of PEUMC).
+The schoolhouse was moved to this location (our present location).
 The school-turned-chapel was called the “Community Chapel.”
-Catholics, Lutherans, and Methodists worshipped there each Sunday at different hours.
+While the chapel was under the direction of the Methodist denomination, Catholics and Lutherans worshipped there each Sunday at different hours.

 But on Saturday, December 14th, 1946, this wooden structure burned.
 By this time, only the Methodists were using the building.
-The Catholics and Lutherans had temporarily moved out of town.
-The property was retained by the Methodist congregation.
+The Catholics and Lutherans had moved to other locations.
 Groundbreaking for a new church on the same property started on August 27th, 1948.
 Dedication of the new church was held on October 30th, 1949.
 The cost was approximately $151,000.
 The architect was Donn Hougen.

 The basement of the former wooden church was retained and continued to serve as a meeting place for Sunday School classes, meetings, and other social events.
 In the spring of 1961, plans began for a church addition.
 The crowded conditions of the Sunday School and the desire for a new kitchen and dining area prompted it.
 The educational wing broke ground on April 28th, 1963.
 Donn Hougen was the architect and the addition cost $185,750.
 Sunday School classes first met in the new building on December 15th, 1963 with a formal dedication held April 12th, 1964.
 In 1962, a lot was purchased west of the church and a home was removed to make way for a parking lot and enlarged in 1992 to meet the needs of a growing church.